zitadel/zitadel/docs/docs/legal/service-level-description.md

 **Successful Minute** means a minute in which ZITADEL cloud is not repeatedly returning Failed Customer Requests and includes minutes in which no Customer Request were made.

-**Customer Requests** means a HTTP GET request made by a Customer or a Customers’ users to Core Services within the Customer’s organization’s region.
+**Customer Requests** means a HTTP request made by a Customer or a Customers’ users to Core Services within the Customer’s organization’s region.

-**Successful Minute** means a minute in which Auth0 is not repeatedly returning Failed Customer Requests and includes minutes in which no Customer Requests were made.
+**Successful Minute** means a minute in which ZITADEL Cloud is not repeatedly returning Failed Customer Requests and includes minutes in which no Customer Requests were made.

 Failed Customer Request means Customer Requests that